-Nathan Klein is a young composer and orchestrator who is rapidly making his mark in settings ranging from the National Theatre and Emmy nominated television series to Academy Award nominated feature films and commercial campaigns for international brands.
+Nathan Klein is a young composer and orchestrator who is rapidly making his mark in settings ranging from the National Theatre and BAFTA nominated television series to Golden Globe nominated feature films and commercial campaigns for International Brands.

-Nathan’s debut feature film score premiered at the 67th Berlin International Film Festival in the Generation Program.
-Winner of the Crystal Bear for Best Film, ‘Butterfly Kisses’ (Blue Shadows Films, BBC Films and Film London) was also nominated for the GWFF Best First Feature Award.
-Directed by Rafael Kapelinski, who was Academy Award shortlisted for his short film ‘Emily Cries’, the jury described the film to be ‘propelled by the rhythm of its powerful soundtrack’.
-Nathan’s score also garnered critical acclaim in Peter Bradshaw’s review for the Guardian.
+Nathan’s debut feature film score ‘Butterfly Kisses’ premiered at the 67th Berlin International Film Festival and won the Crystal Bear for Best Film.
+The jury described the film to be ‘propelled by the rhythm of its powerful soundtrack’ and Nathan’s score garnered critical acclaim in Peter Bradshaw’s review for the Guardian.

-Nathan’s orchestration credits include the BBC series ‘War and Peace’ (BBC Wales/Weinstein Company), the golden globe nominated score for Danny Boyle’s ‘Steve Jobs’ (Universal Pictures), golden globe nominated ‘Gold’ (Black Bear Pictures), starring Matthew McConaughey, the British television miniseries ‘Victoria’ (ITV), Nicole Garcia’s ‘From the Land of the Moon’ (Studio Canal), ‘Welcome to the Hartmanns’ (Warner Bros.
+Nathan’s orchestration credits include the BBC series ‘War and Peace’ (BBC Wales/Weinstein Company), the golden globe nominated score for Danny Boyle’s ‘Steve Jobs’ (Universal Pictures), golden globe nominated ‘Gold’ (Black Bear Pictures), the British television series ‘Victoria’ (ITV), Nicole Garcia’s ‘From the Land of the Moon’ (Studio Canal), ‘Welcome to the Hartmanns’ (Warner Bros.
 DE), the film adaptation of Stephen Fry’s ‘The Hippopotamus’ (The Electric Shadow Company) and ‘Felt’ (Scott Free Productions/Universal Pictures).

 In the realm of Theatre, Nathan was nominated for an Off West End Award for his work on ‘How I Learned to Drive’ at the Southwark Playhouse.
 For Peter Shaffer’s ‘Amadeus’ at the National Theatre, he orchestrated Simon Slater’s original music and arranged Mozart for the Southbank Sinfonia.